MphileMnisi/MphileMnisi/README.md

 ## About Me

 Hello!
 I'm Nkosimphile Mnisi, an enthusiastic and driven Software Developer with a strong passion for innovation and technology.
-With a solid foundation in problem-solving and programming, and I am always eager to explore new frontiers in the tech world.I pride myself on my adaptability, attention to detail, and time management, which I apply to every project I undertake.
+With a solid foundation in problem-solving and programming, and I am always eager to explore new frontiers in the tech world.
+I pride myself on my adaptability, attention to detail, and time management, which I apply to every project I undertake.
 I thrive in collaborative environments, where I can contribute my creativity and innovative mindset to develop solutions that are not only intelligent but also impactful and ethically sound.

 **Current Learning**: Python, Artificial Intelligence & Java